walliDprotocol/Celo-Demo-/README.md

 ### Build and deploy

-To utilize it within a development environment, the implementation involves employing the `dotenv` module, which allows for the utilization of a .env file to incorporate the subsequent environment variables.
+To utilize it within a development environment, the implementation involves employing the `dotenv` module, which allows for the utilization of a `.env` file to incorporate the subsequent environment variables.

- Here's an example of how the .env file with variables
+Here's an example of the `.env` file:

 ```
 VUE_APP_BACKEND_URL=<backend_url>